 As with other drugs, some isolates of Pseudomonas aeruginosa may develop resistance fairly rapidly during treatment with ciprofloxacin.
 Culture and susceptibility testing performed periodically during therapy will provide information not only on the therapeutic effect of the antimicrobial agent but also on the possible emergence of bacterial resistance.

 Ciprofloxacin Injection Dosage and Administration

-Ciprofloxacin Injection, USP (in 5% Dextrose Injection) should be administered intravenously at dosages described in the appropriate Dosage Guidelines tables.
+Ciprofloxacin Injection should be administered intravenously at dosages described in the appropriate Dosage Guidelines tables.